-Food servers more vulnerable to legal threatsJanuary 18th, 2013 in Health
+Food servers more vulnerable to legal threatsJanuary 18th, 2013 by Mary Clare Jalonick in Health /

 People with severe food allergies have a new tool in their effort to find menus that fit their diet: federal disabilities law.
 And that could leave schools, restaurants and anyone else that serves food more vulnerable to legal challenges over food sensitivities.

 A settlement stemming from a lack of gluten-free foods for students at a Massachusetts university could serve as a precedent for people with other allergies or conditions, including peanut sensitivities or diabetes.